Contrastive Learning for Cross-Domain Open World Recognition

 \subsection{Implementation Details}

-We implement \OUR considering the same protocol used for all our competitors: we use a ResNet18 backbone trained from scratch using images of size $64\times64$.
+We implement \OUR considering the same protocol adopted for all our competitors: we use a ResNet18 backbone trained from scratch using images of size $64\times64$.
 When learning a new task we keep a fixed-size memory buffer to store $M = 2000$ samples of the classes of previous tasks by choosing them randomly.
-We train each task until our stop training condition (Eq. \ref{eq:stop_criterion}) is matched.
-Our only two hyperparameters are $\varepsilon$ and $b$.
-In \ref{ablation} we discuss the robustness of \OUR for a wide range of those values.
+We train each task until our stop training condition (Eq. \ref{eq:stop_criterion}) is matched. \OUR has only two hyperparameters, $\varepsilon$ and $b$, and is robust to their value as discussed in Sec. \ref{sec:ablation}.